 When reading through positive online reviews of funeral homes, common themes tend to appear – notably, that client families focus on their experience with the people who served them after the loss of a loved one.
 Reviewers often mention specific staff members by first name, giving insight into the care and compassion those staff members demonstrated after the loss of a loved one.

 Those exceptional experiences with staff members would be difficult to achieve without a workplace culture that makes the staff feel they themselves are cared for and that their work is valued not just by the people they serve, but also by the people who lead the firm.
 The numerous case studies throughout Leaders Eat Last can help leaders – and those who aspire to a leadership role – understand what it takes to inspire teams and ultimately help an organization succeed.

 If you’d like to learn more about the lessons shared here, I encourage you to read Sinek’s insights in the books I’ve noted.
-You also have a chance to hear from the author himself during the first-ever all-virtual NFDA convention.
-Homesteaders is proud to be the Double Black Diamond Sponsor for the event, helping the NFDA bring Sinek’s insights to convention attendees.
-Register on or before October 18, 2020 to enjoy a $50 discount on registration.
+Homesteaders is proud to be the Double Black Diamond Sponsor for the 2020 NFDA convention, helping the NFDA present Sinek’s insights to attendees.